 Chaetostoma

-Also known as bulldog plecs, chaetostoma are found at altitude in South African streams and enjoy fast-flowing, cool water.
-They’re tiny dwarf fish that effectively eat algae and look great, making them an excellent addition to any fish tank.
+Also known as bulldog plecs, chaetostoma are found at altitude in South African streams and enjoy the fast-flowing, cool water.
+They’re tiny dwarf fish that effectively eat algae and look great.